This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 A post on the district's Facebook page about Evergreen Avenue teacher Chandni Langford writing notes to her students on their desks before the PARCC test went viral in May 2016.
 Over 3.7 million people were reached just on our site alone.
 In addition, media outlets around the world shared the story.
 It was featured on a wide array of websites including AP News, ABC News, Good Morning America, Huffington Post, U.K. Daily Mail, and AOL.

-We’re very happy to report that in 2016 all four of our schools have been given Asthma Friendly School Awards from the Pediatric/Adult Asthma Coalition of New Jersey.
+We’re very happy to report that in 2016 all four of our schools were given Asthma Friendly School Awards from the Pediatric/Adult Asthma Coalition of New Jersey.
 Thank you to our school nurses, especially Mrs. Mills, who spearheaded this initiative.

 Athletic Director Grant Shivers was recognized by the Directors of Athletics Association of New Jersey as the recipient of the Sectional Award of Merit in 2016.
 This award was in recognition of his “significant contributions made to interscholastic athletics in New Jersey” and was presented at their annual convention in March.
 We are very fortunate to have such a dedicated individual overseeing our Junior-Senior High School activities and supporting the district in so many other ways.